What are the 11 long term effects of ketogenic diet?

 These symptoms are common in the first few days of following ketogenic diet because your body is still adjusting to the new metabolic state of ketosis.

-When you hit ketosis, the excess ketone bodies are excreted through your sweat, urine and breath giving you an acetone like breath!
+When you hit ketosis, the excess ketone bodies are excreted through your sweat, urine, and breath giving you acetone-like breath!

 Because you lose your stored water in the early days of ketogenic diet, you may suffer from some signs of dehydration.
 It is best to always drink sufficient water.

 These symptoms may throw you off, the ketogenic diet! but if you drink enough water, see the weight loss curve going down and your health risks improving, you may be inclined to continue it for more than 30 days!

 Any effect positive or negative takes place after 30 days of following a ketogenic diet. is considered a long term effect!